shahedbd/awesome-project-management/README.md

   1. [Phabricator](http://phabricator.org/) - Phabricator is a set of tools that help companies build better software, faster. <b>Local Install Completely Free</b>
   1. [Redbooth](https://redbooth.com/pricing) - Flexible Project Management software that scales with your team. <b>Starting from $9 /user/month</b>
   1. [Bitrix24](https://www.bitrix24.com) - Stunningly beautiful websites and landing pages, ready to help you sell your products and services in minutes. <b>Free for 12 users</b>
+  1. [Clubhouse](https://clubhouse.io/) - Clubhouse is the first project management platform for software development that brings everyone on every team together to build better products. <b>Free for 1-10 users</b>